reevee-codes/java-test-automation-interview-notes/README.md

 - -**Set the value of the City columns to 'Oslo', but only the ones where the Country column has the value "Norway".**
 - UPDATE Customers SET City = 'Oslo' WHERE Country = 'Norway';
 - left join - everything on the left + anything on right that matches
-- right join - everything on the right + anything o nthe left that matches
+- right join - everything on the right + anything on the left that matches
-- outer join - all on the right and left
+- outer join - all on the right and left (Outer Join will also keep information that is not related to the other table in the resulting table)
-- in7ner join - only things that maych on the left and right
+- inner join - only things that match on the left and right (inner join will keep only the information from both tables that's related to each other (in the resulting table))
 - ---------------------------------
 <h3>Bash</h3>
 - **cd** : go to a different location